somethingdarkside1/somethingdarkside1.github.io/_posts/2024-12-16-The-DOS-era-and-where-it-all-began.md

 These games weren't just entertainment – they were technological catalysts.
 [3DFX's Voodoo](https://en.wikipedia.org/wiki/3dfx) graphics cards, essential for titles like Magic Carpet and Tomb Raider, helped birth modern GPU computing.
 When 3DFX folded, NVIDIA acquired their innovations.
 Their rival, [ATI Technologies](https://en.wikipedia.org/wiki/ATI_Technologies), was [eventually acquired by AMD](https://www.anandtech.com/show/2055), [resulting in the creation of the ‘Radeon’ line of GPUs](https://www.techspot.com/article/2689-ati-technologies-history/).
 Gaming technology always shaped the semiconductor industry's evolution.

 This journey shaped me and my path.
 Hungry for more technology and needing to fund the appetite, I became a web designer in the pre-framework wild west.
 It was hard work, often tedious, but it kept me in the game.
+And then it became easier, as Wordpress and Joomla appeared and took *all* of the share.
+And then templates started appearing left and right, making the job less profitable, but much faster.

 # Full Circle: Pixels to Neural Networks